Laurence Grensted

 Laurence William Grensted (1884–1964) was a British Anglican priest and theologian.
 He was Nolloth Professor of the Philosophy of the Christian Religion, associated with Oriel College at the University of Oxford.

 Laurence Grensted studied at University College, Oxford and was subsequently a Fellow and Chaplain there from 1924 to 1930.
 He was the author of A Short History of the Doctrine of the Atonement, published in 1920.

 Grensted delivered the 1930 Bampton Lectures at Oxford on Psychology and God, a study of the implications of recent psychology for religious belief and practice.

 Grensted was a member of the Royal Entomological Society.
 He was later Canon and then Canon Emeritus at Liverpool Cathedral.

 Photographs of Laurence Grensted are held in the collection of the National Portrait Gallery, London.

+Personal life

+Grensted's parents were Frederic Finnis Grensted (1857-1919), who was the vicar of Melling, and Gertrude Ellen Grensted (née Plimpton, 1858-1927).

+Grensted had a younger brother named Alfred (1887-1916) who was a bank clerk and rugby player for Lancashire: Alfred served with the Royal Welsh Fusiliers in WW1 and was killed at the Somme.

+Grensted married Norah Frances Knott of Wilmslow on 15 December 1923.
+They had two sons: Alfred David Grensted (1925-1960) and Peter Eric Wakefield Grensted (1928-2004).